 Jessica P., a Gen Xer, shares her struggles with waking up throughout the night: “While I consistently wake up at 7 am to start my day, I never really sleep through the night without waking up,” she says.
 “Sometimes, I wake up around 5 am randomly, and when this happens, it’s just a matter of being disciplined enough to go back to bed and not look at my phone or stay up.”

-clock in bedroom with text describing the most popular bedtimes and wakeup times
+What are the most popular bedtimes and wakeup times?

 The most common bedtime across all generations is between 10 pm and 12 am.
 However, Gen Z has the highest percentage of individuals going to bed after midnight, with 30% reporting later bedtimes.